mgifford/drupal-security/src/code.rst

 the process.
 OWASP publishes a very complete `Testing Guide`_ as well as an `Application Security Verification Standard`_ that goes deep into details.
 The verification standard could also be used as a complete security requirement list when designing new modules for your Drupal site.
-Open source tools such as `OWASP ZAP`_ and `Subgraph Vega`_ provide graphical user interface to perform dynamic scanning of Web sites.
+Open-source tools such as `OWASP ZAP`_ and `Subgraph Vega`_ provide graphical user interface to perform dynamic scanning of Web sites.
 For complex Drupal sites they might have some difficulties but they can still be used as a intercepting web proxy in order to